lordtatty/wssession/README.md

 # wssession

 `wssession` is a Go package that wraps a [Gorilla WebSocket](https://pkg.go.dev/github.com/gorilla/websocket) connection with session management, providing a simple way to handle WebSocket messages with automatic reconnection, message replay, and session caching.

+It is highly opinionated as to the structure of websocket messages, so as to keep track of history.
+It abstracts away much of this leaving the user to simply worry about the message content.
+See [wssession-client](https://github.com/lordtatty/wssession-client) for a working client-side library to manage the abstraction.

 ## Features

 - **Session Caching**: Messages are cached to allow replay when connections are lost.
 Messages are purged every 1-2 minutes in batches for efficiency.
 - **Automatic Reconnection**: Detects lost connections and automatically replays cached messages when a client reconnects.
 - **Configurable Handlers**: Allows registering custom message handlers for specific message types.

 ## Installation

 ```bash
 go get github.com/lordtatty/wssession
 ```